 Reading with your child is vital.
 Research shows that it's the single most important thing you can do to help your child's education.
 It's best to read little and often, so try to put aside some time for it every day.
 In Year 4 we ask children to read aloud to an adult, at least three times weekly.

 Children have a reading record which must be filled in each time they read at home.
-Your child must hand in their reading record with their reading books every Monday.
+Your child must hand in their reading record on Google Clasroom every Monday.

 Written English or maths homework

 Your child will be given either a written English task or a maths task on a Thursday which must be handed in on the following Tuesday.
 It should take around 30 minutes to complete.
 These will be set on the Google classroom platform.

 Your child will continue to follow the Read,Write, inc. Spelling scheme.
 They have a weekly spelling sheet, so they can practise their spellings on a daily basis.